bkk2ng/Curves/README.md

 and the tiny correction before a click are each a few hundred of these reports in a row.

-The first goal of ABCurves was to generate movement inside ordinary human variation.
+The first goal of Curves was to generate movement inside ordinary human variation.
 That is already a surprisingly deep problem.
 A smooth line is not enough.
 Real movement has changing speed, corrections, pauses, bursts, and the quantized rhythm of physical hardware.